The second article of our volume series will take a look at the optimal back volume.

 MRV: 20-25 sets / week

-Most individuals will be able to recover from 20-25 sets each week properly and thus set stimuli to grow their muscles.
+Most individuals will be able to recover fully from 20-25 sets each week.

-But again, these are not precise rigid values, just benchmarks which you can use as a point of reference.
+But again, these are not rigid values, simply benchmarks which you should use as a point of reference.

-Some people might already overreach their MRV with less than 20 sets but others can even go higher than 25 sets per week.
-But that is relatively unusual, especially for natural athletes.
+On the one hand, some people might already overreach their MRV with less than 20 sets but on the other hand, others can even go higher than 25 sets per week.

-When you get to a point where you’re performance starts stagnating for a whole week or even decrease, it is most likely that you exceeded your MRV!
+When you reach a point where you’re performance begins to stagnate for a whole week or even decrease, it is most likely that you’ve already exceeded your MRV!

-Now, after we covered the basic volume parameters for the different stages, we will continue with other important variables and how they influence the optimal back volume.
+Now, after we covered the basic volume parameters for the different stages, we will take a look at other important variables and how they influence the optimal back volume.

-For most individuals, 2-4 heavy back workouts per week will work effectively.
+For most individuals, 2-4 heavy back workouts per week will work most effectively.

 Generally, we can say that a rep range between 6-20 is beneficial for most people.